Supereg/homebridge-http-temperature-sensor/README.md

 **Note:** Updating values over mqtt is currently only supported for the default unit (celsius).

-Below is an example of an mqttObject containing the basic properties for an temperature service:
+Below is an example of an mqttObject containing the basic properties for a temperature service:
 ```json
 {
   "host": "127.0.0.1",